kyle9960/Head-Localization/README.md

 # Head-Localization

-Training five kinds of model with or without pretrained weights offer by original YOLOv5
+Training five different size of models with or without pretrained weights(trained on COCO Dataset) by official YOLOv5 network.

+During training the model, we need to change the data.yaml to let the YOLOv5 use our dataset.

-Manually labeled 432 images
+Manually labeled 432 images and seperate it into training and validation datasets.

 Achieving the real-time detection by using test.py.